tomasholiencik/BusinessCentralApiRead/README.md

 - `environment_name` (str): The name of the Dynamics 365 Business Central environment.
 Provided by D365BC admin.

 - `endpoint` (str): The specific endpoint or path for the API resource you wish to access.
-You can find a list of available endpoints in the [official documentation](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/api-reference/v2.0/). \
+You can find a list of available endpoints in the [official documentation](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/api-reference/v2.0/).

-Use [generalLedgerEntries](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/api-reference/v2.0/resources/dynamics_generalledgerentry) to obtain general ledger entries.
-One posting in accounting (document) consist of two or more general ledger entries. \
+    Use [generalLedgerEntries](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/api-reference/v2.0/resources/dynamics_generalledgerentry) endpoint to obtain general ledger entries.
+One document (posting) in accounting consists of two or more general ledger entries (posting rows).

-Only endpoint generalLedgerEntries will be automatically expanded with dimensionSetLines containing cost center data (see [return data example](#return-data-example-generalLedgerEntries-endpoint) )
+  Only endpoint `generalLedgerEntries` will be automatically expanded with `dimensionSetLines` containing dimensions data e.g. Cost Center, CAPEX (see [return data example](##return-data-with-filter-on-lastmodifieddatetime) ).
+Only dimensions with values assigned are shown under dimensionSetLines of ledger entry: e.g. if ledger entry has cost center assigned, but no capex , there will be only one item (cost center) shown in dimensionSetLines list (see [return data example](#return-data-with-filter-on-documentNumber))

 - `query` (str, optional): Additional query parameters to include in the request URL.
 The default is `None`.
 These parameters can be used to reduce the response size or enable incremental refresh, particularly in conjunction with the 'lastModifiedDateTime' field.
 For more details, refer to the [official documentation](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-connect-apps-filtering).